American fugitive who faked death can be extradited to Utah to face rape charge, UK judge says

 Scottish government ministers will review McFadyen’s ruling to determine whether to issue an extradition order.

-U.S. authorities said Rossi is one of several aliases the 35-year-old has used and his legal name is Nicholas Alahverdian, who faces a 2008 rape charge in Utah.
+U.S. authorities said Rossi is one of several aliases the 35-year-old has used and that his legal name is Nicholas Alahverdian, who faces a 2008 rape charge in Utah.

 Alahverdian is charged with sexually assaulting a former girlfriend in Orem, Utah, according to Utah County Attorney David Leavitt.
 His office said it found complaints alleging Alahverdian abused and threatened women in other states.